airbytehq/airbyte/docs/deploying-airbyte/integrations/ingress.md

 # Ingress

 To access the Airbyte UI, you will need to manually attach an ingress configuration to your deployment.
-The following is a skimmed down definition of an ingress resource you could use for Self-Managed Enterprise:
+The following is a simplified definition of an ingress resource you could use for Self-Managed Enterprise:

 <details open>
 <summary>Ingress configuration setup steps</summary>